-I was so excited to be contacted by Miss Jones Baking Company.
 If you’ve been around my blog for any amount of time you know that I will sometimes start a recipe with a mix.
 I was sent the organic sugar cookie mix and, after a few discussions with my kids about what to make, we settled on caramel stuffed pumpkin spice snickerdoodles.
 For many reasons actually, they love pumpkin, they love snickerdoodles and I had all the ingredients.
 My oldest son was instrumental in helping me.
-He not only helped make these cookies, he was my hand model.
+He not only helped make these cookies, but he was also my hand model.

 Caramel is a different story.
 Only one child likes caramel so I did make a few, like 4, without.
 A hit either way but the addition of caramel elevates the flavor.
 The trick to making them caramel stuffed is to completely encase the caramel half in the cookie dough.
 If any is peeking out, it will seep out.
 Trust me on this one.
 If you are having a difficult time, use a bit larger cookie scoop.
 Don’t go buying pumpkin pie spice until you check to see if you have all of the ingredients to make it.
 I used my homemade pumpkin pie spice mixture.